-The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students pupils are required to verbally report alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students pupils, also shall submit a report in writing to the Principal within two school days of the verbal report.
-The Principal will inform the parents of all students pupils involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
-The Principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.
+The Board of Education requires the Principal at each school to be responsible for receiving all complaints alleging harassment. intimidation, or bullying committed by an adult or youth against a student violations of this Policy.
+All Board members, school employees, and volunteers and contracted service providers who have contact with students, are required to verbally report alleged acts of harassment, intimidation, or bullying alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
+All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a New Jersey Department of Education-approved HIB 338 Form report in writing to the Principal within two school days of the verbal report.
+Failure to make the required report(s) may result in disciplinary action.
+The written report shall be on a numbered form developed by the New Jersey Department of Education in accordance with N.J.S.A.
+18A:37-15.b.(5).
+A copy of the form shall be submitted promptly by the Principal to the